GDOR-11/big-numbers/help.md

 For example, if 2500000 is already calculated locally and you run the calculator with ```target=5000000``` and ```save-step=1000000```, only 3000000, 4000000 and 5000000 will be saved.

-### use-git-sparse-checkout
+### use-remote-files
-Specifies wether git sparse-checkout should be used to get factorial files from the remote repository instead of the local repository
+Specifies wether the github repository should be used to get factorial files instead of the local repository If on, it will also only save to the repository.
 Must be `yes`/`true` or `no`/`false`, and by default it is disabled

 ## EXAMPLES